DragN0007/Overhauled-Livestock-1.20.1/README.md

 This means you can create your own textures, whilst still keeping the OG ones from the mod intact.
 No coding from you required.
 It's as simple as a texture pack!

+Make sure to turn on the Dyanmic Resources config in the livestock-common.

 I would suggest putting the pack server-side and having your players always have it on.
 If they remove it and re-enable it, and they still can't see the texture, they should restart their game.